nodejs/node/doc/api/fs.md

 `withFileTypes` option set to `true`, the resulting array is filled with `fs.DirectoryEntry` objects, rather than strings or `Buffers`.

+Note that on some systems, getting file types at the same time as `readdir` is not supported.
+On those systems, only `dirent.isUnknown()` will return true, and all other `DirectoryEntry` methods will return false.
+To get file types on those systems, use [`fs.stat()`][].

 ### dirent.isBlockDevice()
 <!-- YAML
 added: REPLACEME